ahrefs/ocannl/README.md

 ocannl
 ======

-OCaNNL: OCaml Neural Networks Library
+OCaNNL: OCaml Neural Networks and NLP Library

+The intent of this project is to implement algorithms and reproduce results from the literature, not to conduct original research.